tugend/github.tugend.io/pages/_posts/2020-12-20-a-look-at-authorization-and-authentication.md

 ---
 title: A look at authorization and authentication
-category: security
+category: technical
-tags: programming C#
+tags: programming security
 ---

 I often confuse the two very similar looking words; **Authorization** and